A Guide to the CogAT Test: Examples & Tips

 Your child stands a better chance of performing at their best if they have taken the time to practice and prepare.
-Sample questions for the CogAT can be found online.
+CogAT sample questions can be found online.

 Practicing will help them to get used to the format of the assessment as well as the types of questions they will need to answer.

-You can find free CogAT sample tests online, or you can pay to access more detailed content that has full sets of questions with answers and explanations.
+You can find free online practice CogAT tests, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.

 Check with your child’s school about how they will be administering the test, as it can be taken online or using a paper and pen format.

-The tests are timed, so it will help your child if they also practice at home under timed conditions.
+The tests are timed, so it will help your child if they also take their cognitive abilities practice test at home under timed conditions.